 Stretching nearly 2,200 miles from Alabama in the United States to New Brunswick, Canada, the Appalachian Mountain range is one of the richest temperate areas in the world.
-Home to over 200 species of birds and well over 6,000 species of plant life, the Appalachian Mountains offer visitors amazing diversity.
+There are many different habitat types for animals of the Appalachian Mountains.
+Home to over 200 species of birds and well over 6,000 species of plant life, the Appalachian Mountains offer visitors amazing biodiversity.

-Black bear are also plentiful but they are shy and tough to find.
-The same is true for bobcats and coyotes, although beaver are also in abundance and are reported periodically by visitors.
+Black bear are also plentiful but they are shy and tough to find; the same is true for bobcats and coyotes.
+Beaver are also in abundance and sightings are reported periodically by visitors.

-Elk have been reintroduced to the region over the years in parts of North Carolina, Pennsylvania and Tennessee.
+Elk have been reintroduced over the years to parts of North Carolina, Pennsylvania and Tennessee.
 If not observed, their distinctive bugling can sometimes be heard.
 Wild boars are also a species contained in a smaller region, populating parts of the Great Smoky Mountains National Park.

-According to a 1999 study by Kartesz and Meacham, 6,374 plant species are documented in the Appalachians.
-Scientists believe the actual number is five or six times that number.
-The mountains are well known for azaleas and rhododendrons.
+Vegetation in the Appalachian region is also diverse.
+Approximately 6,374 plant species have been documented in the Appalachians.
+Scientists believe the actual number of Appalachian plant species may be five or six times that number.
+The mountains are well known for many types of wildflowers, including azaleas and rhododendrons.
 Laurel, jack-in-the-pulpit, columbine, trillium and bog laurel cover some hillsides and wild sarsaparilla grows in dry, open woods.
 Wood nettle can be found growing thick in some fields.

-Most of these species are spring and summer bloomers but goldenrod, Queen Anne’s lace, wood sorrel and aster can be found in the fall and, occasionally, into early winter.
+Most of these Appalachian flora species are spring and summer bloomers, but goldenrod, Queen Anne’s lace, wood sorrel and aster can be found in the fall and, occasionally, into early winter.